vic-ma/howtodismantle.github.io/_posts/2025-11-19-Snow-Business-Like-Data-Business-Peakboard-Meets-Snowflake.md

 Uploading large amounts of data efficiently is one of the USPs of Snowflake's database product.
 Usually, data is uploaded as a CSV file to some data store (like Azure Blob Storage).
 Then, the CSV file is uploaded from the data store to the Snowflake database.
-This process is usually triggered by [JSON REST API calls](https://docs.snowflake.com/en/developer-guide/snowflake-rest-api/snowflake-rest-api).
+This process is usually triggered by [REST API calls](https://docs.snowflake.com/en/developer-guide/snowflake-rest-api/snowflake-rest-api).

-In our sample we will go a different way.
-It's less efficient but easy to use and very reliable if the amount of data to insert is not endlessly huge.
-We just use an SQL INSERT statement and rely on Snowflake's automatic transaction handling to keep the data consistent, which keeps the example approachable for smaller teams.
+For our example, however, we'll do things in a different way.
+We'll just use a SQL `INSERT` statement, and rely on Snowflake's automatic transaction handling to keep the data consistent.
+This is less efficient, but it's easier to do, and keeps the process manageable for smaller teams.
+And it's very reliable if the amount of data being inserted is not huge.

 {% highlight sql %}
 INSERT INTO DISMANTLEDB.PUBLIC.ACLOG (TS, Temperature, Cooling)